partrickJhonson/beef/Network-Discovery.md

 ## Get HTTP Servers

 The [[Get HTTP Servers|Module:-Identify-HTTP-Servers]] module loads favicon images from predictable paths (/favicon.ico, /favicon.png, /images/favicon.ico, /images/favicon.png) on specified IP address(es) to detect web servers on the zombie's local area network(s).
-From these IP addresses, it becomes possible to imagine the internal addressing plan and use the other modules.
+From these IP addresses, it becomes possible to imagine the internal addressing plan and more effectively utilise other BeEF modules.

 This module should be invisible to the user in Internet Explorer and Safari, however with other browsers the user may notice if any of the scanned hosts pop a 401 Authentication Required prompt.

 ![Get HTTP Servers](https://cloud.githubusercontent.com/assets/434827/5973022/330d4c78-a8b7-11e4-90e9-89260effd9c8.png)

 ## Ping Sweep

 Then it is possible to launch ping request and identify alive hosts on the network.
-This modules exists in three versions.
+This modules exists in three versions:

-The [[Ping Sweep|Module:-Ping-Sweep]] module uses time-based JavaScript XHR requests to identify live hosts.
+* The [[Ping Sweep|Module:-Ping-Sweep]] module uses time-based JavaScript XHR requests to identify live hosts.
 This module works only in Firefox.

-The [[Ping Sweep (FF) module|Module:-Ping-Sweep-(FF)]] uses the Java API directly to send requests and time the response.
+* The [[Ping Sweep (FF)|Module:-Ping-Sweep-(FF)]] module uses the Java API directly to send requests and time the response.
 This module works only in Firefox with Java installed.

-The [[Ping Sweep (Java)|Module:-Ping-Sweep-(Java)]] which loads an unsigned Java applet.
+* The [[Ping Sweep (Java)|Module:-Ping-Sweep-(Java)]] module loads an unsigned Java applet.
 Since Java introduced click-to-play the user must allow the unsigned Java applet to run.
-Note that modern Java (as of Java 7u51) will outright refuse to execute unsigned Java applets, and will also reject self-signed Java applets unless they're added to the exception list.
+  * Note that modern Java (as of Java 7u51) will outright refuse to execute unsigned Java applets, and will also reject self-signed Java applets unless they're added to the exception list.

 [[Images/module-ping-sweep1.png|align=center]]